YourBoyMaleek96/SSE-662-Program-1/README.md

 	                                help                    - Show this help message.
 	                                quit                    - Quit the application.

+To test the code using the test file type go mod init todo-manager in the terminal to initialize a Go module.
+Then you can use go test -v to test all the use cases.

 # How to Build and Run the Application
 To build the application into binaries users can type the following command - go build main.go in the terminal.
 After creating the binaries users can execute them by typing ./main in the terminal.